ai-se/RAISE--Documentation/Readme.md

 ### Android
  - Setup VPN if using from outside campus (see [here](http://oit.ncsu.edu/data-network/vpn-installation-instructions-android-devices))
  - Install [JuiceSSH](https://play.google.com/store/apps/details?id=com.sonelli.juicessh)
- - Go to connections, add all your details and you are set.
+ - Go to connections.
     ![](https://lh3.ggpht.com/86E2tjG3xFJPkuiHT53tJ-QQxKMzW3xcWAfGkVt80leVvh-yPMgdbSgp3ScO_bPzFAwe=h900-rw)
+ - Fill in the credentials and you should be good to go.
+    ```
+    Address: login64.hpc.ncsu.edu
+    Username: <your-unity-ID>
+    Password: <your-password>
+    Port: 22 (optional)
+    ```

 ### iOS
  - Again, VPN
  - Install [Serverauditor](https://itunes.apple.com/us/app/serverauditor-ssh-shell-console/id549039908?mt=8)
+ - Add the connection, use the same credentials as above.

 ## If you plan on using vim